 Limit access to the URL at the web tier.

 Move the directory to another location outside of the deployed instance once OptiCash is setup properly.
-You can always modify the opticash.properties file manually, if needed.
+You can always modify the opticash.properties file manually if needed.

 Delete the directory once OptiCash is setup properly.
-You can always modify the opticash.properties file manually, if needed.
+You can always modify the opticash.properties file manually if needed.

 Tomcat Configuration Recommendations for OptiCash